We are Sarwa

 Learn more.

-So… someone said “options trading” and now you’re either curious, confused, or convinced it’s only for math geniuses and hedge fund bros.
+So someone said “options trading” and you’re either curious, confused, or convinced it’s only for math geniuses.
 Let’s put that to rest.

-What does it mean to buy a call option?
+What does it mean to buy an option?

-Right now, one apple costs $2 at the store.
+An apple costs $2 at the store today.

 • You use your coupon to buy the apple for $2.

-• You can now sell the apple to someone else for $5.
+• You sell it to someone else for $5.

 Scenario 2: Apple price stays at $2 or drops

-You lost the $1 you paid.
+• You lose the $1 you paid.
 That’s your maximum loss.

 • Tesla is trading at $250 today.